rat10/nng/graphSemantics.md

 - a graph name has no meaning in itself and overloading the graph name with other meaning in addition to its use as an address to retrieve the graph is an out-of-band arrangement (and violates a foundational principle of web architecture: that an IRI should refer to one and only one resource), and
 - a named graph is not an abstract type, but just a source of RDF data.
 In particular it is a mutable resource.

-By making these fixing arrangements explicit and in addition providing vocabulary for alternative arrangements we hope to foster sounder semantics and enhanced compatibility among applications of named graph at a wider scale.
+By making these fixing arrangements explicit and in addition providing vocabulary for alternative arrangements we hope to foster sounder semantics and enhanced compatibility among applications of named graphs at a wider scale.
 If e.g. an application chooses to overload the graph name with more meaning, that meaning may be made explicit using the vocabulary provided in the next section.